anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 To fullfill the requirements of `req.inf.acc.02` the architecture must support the usage of device plugins via the Device Plugin API, also the alignment of the devices, CPU topology and hugepages must be supported using the [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/).

 The architecture must support both IPv4, IPv6 and dual stack interfaces of the workloads.
- > How about IPv6 support of the control plane?

-As Kubernetes Ingress, Egress and Services have no support for all the protocols needed in telecommunication environments (Diameter, SIP, LDAP, etc) and their capacity is limited the architecture must enable the usage of alternative load balancers, like external or built into the application.
+As Kubernetes Ingress, Egress and Services have no support for all the protocols needed in telecommunication environments (Diameter, SIP, LDAP, etc) and their capacity is limited, the architecture must enable the usage of alternative load balancers, like external or built into the application.
+Management of external load balancers must be possible via Kubernetes API objects.

-Well known service meshes are "application service meshes" and therefore deal with layer 7 - application - protocols (eg.: HTTP), only therefore their support is not required in the architecture.
+The well known service meshes are "application service meshes" and deal with the application layer 7 protocols (eg.: HTTP) only.
+Therefore, their support is not required in the architecture.

 <a name="3.2.3"></a>
 ### 3.2.3 Container Storage Services

-> This shapter should discuss storage services provided by the reference architecture.
+> This chapter should discuss storage services provided by the reference architecture.

 <a name="3.2.4"></a>
 ### 3.2.4 Kubernetes Application package manager